-Pour the milk into a different container in order to whisk it to create froth.
+Pour the milk into a different container to whisk it to create froth.
 You can do this by placing the whisk in between your hands and rolling it back and forth as if you were starting a fire.

 Pour the milk, chai, and espresso shots into a cup.
-If you really want to go over the top, sprinkle on some cinnamon to give it that cafe look and feel.
+If you want to go over the top, sprinkle on some cinnamon to give it that cafe look and feel.

 Also, if you want a chai latte, but you don’t want a hot drink because it’s too warm outside, easy enough!
 Instead of heating the two liquids, pour them cold over ice and enjoy a wonderful iced chai latte.